bevy-cheatbook/bevy-cheatbook/src/basics/ec.md

 Types must be unique -- an entity can only have one of each type.

-Use newtype structs to make unique components out of simpler types:
+Use wrapper (newtype) structs to make unique components out of simpler types:

 ```rust,no_run,noplayground
 {{#include ../code_bevy_release/src/basics.rs:newtype-component}}